 Using a food processor and hand grater, choose medium to large coarseness setting for the apples.

-Store the jars in the refrigerator if you plan to eat it right away or in the freezer for all winter long.
+Store the jars in the refrigerator if you plan to eat them right away or in the freezer all winter long.
 It could be served on sandwiches, with meat or on eggs.
 Our favorite family recipe is a ham hock or baked ham served with horseradish.
-The horseradish loses some potency overtime.
+The horseradish loses some potency over time.

 Information contained here is not intended to treat or cure any diseases or provide a medical advice.

 625 Minnesota Ave.